sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 Supply Chain Sales, Customer, and Shipping Performance Dashboard using Power BI

 ## Background & Objective
-In today’s competitive supply chain environment, businesses must rely on data-driven insights to optimize performance across sales, customer management, and delivery operations.
-This Power BI dashboard was developed to provide a comprehensive end-to-end overview of the supply chain — from sales generation to customer behavior and final shipment delivery.
+This Power BI dashboard was developed to provide a comprehensive end-to-end overview of the supply chain from sales generation to customer behavior and final shipment delivery.

 The project focuses on three major analytical domains: